 Clustering

 One characteristic of smaller tables is that the balls tend to bunch together and hang out in clusters, even after a powerful break.
 There’s just not enough space for them to spread out very far.
-This isn’t exactly a negative, though – it just changes the dynamic of the game and can even add a new element of difficulty.Bank shots may become necessary to get around clusters; your strategy may need to allow your opponent to sink some of their balls just to get them out of the way; there may be more opportunities for defensive cue ball positioning, etc.
+This isn’t exactly a negative, though – it just changes the active of the game and can even add a new element of difficulty.Bank shots may become necessary to get around clusters; your strategy may need to allow your opponent to sink some of their balls just to get them out of the way; there may be more opportunities for defensive cue ball positioning, etc.

 Ball Size & Weight